distributed-system-analysis/pbench/README.md

 Below are some simple steps for setting up a development environment for working with the Pbench code base.
-For more detailed instructions on the workflow and process of contributing code to Pbench, refere to the [Guidelines for Contributing](doc/CONTRIBUTING.md).
+For more detailed instructions on the workflow and process of contributing code to Pbench, refer to the [Guidelines for Contributing](doc/CONTRIBUTING.md).

 ### Getting the Code